 – You can pick a time slot that works best for you.

-On the booking page, select your preferred date, time slot, and the number of tickets and buy them right away.
+Go to the Museum of Science and Technology Leonardo da Vinci ticket booking page, select your preferred date, time slot, and the number of tickets and buy them right away.

-Tickets will be immediately emailed to your registered email address following payment, so there is no need to print them.
+Tickets will be immediately emailed to your registered email address following payment.

-On the day of your visit, you must present the saved e-ticket from your phone at the entrance gate.
+On the day of your visit, you must present the saved e-ticket from your smartphone at the entrance gate.

 Cost of Leonardo da Vinci Museum tickets

-Tickets for Leonardo Da Vinci Museum cost €10 for all visitors aged 27 to 64.
+Leonardo Da Vinci Museum tickets cost €10 for all visitors aged 27 to 64.

 Tickets for seniors over 65 years are also priced at €7.50.